 A limping dog is a sight no pet parent wants to see.
 Besides the anguish of witnessing your dog in pain, a trip to the vet will make your wallet tremble.
-On top of that, it seems like some vets recommend the most stressful and expensive option: surgery.
+On top of that, some vets recommend the most stressful and expensive option: surgery.
 Fortunately, noninvasive treatments are available to treat your dog's injuries, allowing them to heal naturally and, most importantly, comfortably.

 What Are Dog Knee Braces?

-Your dog's ability to walk, run, jump, and play all depend on the health of its knees, one of the body's most complex joints.
+Your dog's ability to walk, run, jump, and play all depends on the health of its knees, one of the body's most complex joints.
 One of the most common causes of vet visits for our canine companions is a minor injury such as a sprain or tear.

 Are Dog Knee Braces Effective?

 Let's say your dog has a hind leg problem, manifested as a limp, an awkward gait, or the holding up of that leg while running or walking.
 You may have taken your dog to the vet and discovered that its cranial cruciate ligament, or CCL, had been injured.
 This is the most common injury there is for dogs.

 In the past, pet owners were required to have surgery on the dog's CCL to fix the problem.
 Without the operation, the leg would be unstable, leading to pain, osteoarthritis, dysfunction, and muscular atrophy.
 Furthermore, as the dog compensates by putting more weight on one leg, the other leg is at a higher risk of injury to the CCL.